Elon Musk says he will resign as Twitter CEO once he finds a replacement

 Wake up tesla BOD - what is the plan?
 Who is running tesla and when is Elon coming back? $tsla @MartinViecha— Ross Gerber (@GerberKawasaki) December 13, 2022

-Gerber told NPR in November that he thought Musk had made a number of mistakes since buying Twitter, but that he continued to support Musk.
+Gerber had been a loyal backer of Musk.
+He told NPR in November that he thought Musk had made a number of mistakes since buying Twitter, but that he continued to support the billionaire.

 "I'm never betting against this guy," Gerber said at the time.